kign/c4wa/etc/doc/language.md

     translated to WAT text format with S-expressions.
 This way, generated WAT code should be readable and reasonably close to what a human programmer would write.
   * **Cross compilation.**<br> It should be easy to write code which could be compiled and tested with both `c4wa` _and_ an ordinary C compiler.
-All features which are in some way WASM-specific are introduced in a way to make them understood by C compiler as good as possible.
+All WASM-specific features are introduced in a way to ensure the best possible compatibility with standard C.

 ## What this compiler is NOT